kdroidFilter/ComposeNativeTray/README.md

 ### 📌 Tray Position Detection

-The `getTrayPosition()` function allows you to determine the current position of the system tray on the screen.
-This information can be useful for aligning application windows relative to the tray icon.
+The tray position detection feature allows you to precisely position windows relative to the system tray icon.
+This feature has been significantly enhanced to provide exact positioning capabilities across all supported platforms.

-> **Note**: Currently, on macOS, the `getTrayPosition()` function always returns `TOP_RIGHT`, and the tray position is not dynamically detected.
-On Windows and Linux, the position is determined dynamically.
+#### Key Features

+- **Precise Icon Coordinates**: The library now captures the exact coordinates of the tray icon, not just the general corner position.
+- **Centered Window Positioning**: Windows are positioned precisely relative to the tray icon, centered horizontally on the icon.
+- **Cross-Platform Support**: Works on Windows, macOS, and Linux with appropriate fallbacks when precise coordinates aren't available.
+- **Automatic Boundary Handling**: Ensures windows stay within screen boundaries while maintaining optimal positioning.

+The API provides two main functions:

+1. `getTrayPosition()`: Returns the general position of the system tray (TOP_LEFT, TOP_RIGHT, BOTTOM_LEFT, BOTTOM_RIGHT).
-Additionally, the `getTrayWindowPosition(windowWidth: Int, windowHeight: Int): WindowPosition` function can be used to determine the appropriate position for a window of specific dimensions, taking into account the location of the tray.
+2. `getTrayWindowPosition(windowWidth: Int, windowHeight: Int)`: Returns a `WindowPosition` that places a window of the specified dimensions precisely relative to the tray icon.

+#### Implementation Details

+- **Windows**: Uses native Windows API to get the exact notification area icon position.
+- **macOS**: Uses Cocoa API to get the exact status item position in the menu bar.
+- **Linux**: Captures click coordinates when the tray icon is clicked (left-click on KDE, double left-click on GNOME).

 #### **Usage**
-To use the tray position functions:
+To use the tray position detection feature:

 ```kotlin
 val windowWidth = 800